vincanger/coverlettergpt/README.md

 For more info on the prompts and configuration I used for the [OpenAI](https://openai.com/) API, check out the `src/server/actions.ts` file.

 [Stripe](https://stripe.com/) makes the payment functionality super easy.
-I just used their `Pre-configured Checkout` feature on a one-time purchase product.
+I configure two subscription products, one for GPT-3.5 turbo and another for GPT-4.
 After the user pays, I update their `hasPaid` and `datePaid` fields in the database.
-Then I use [Wasp's integrated Jobs](https://wasp-lang.dev/docs/language/features#jobs) feature to run a cron job that checks if 3 months has passed since paying, and if so, it sets `hasPaid` to `false` again.

 I also implemented a cron job to send an email to the user to notify them 2 weeks before their subscription ends.
 I used [SendGrid](https://sendgrid.com/) for the email service.